asheber792/Garden-Of-Battle/garden-of-battle/readme.md

 | moveRight | This will move a character/element within a grid up towards the right of the window |
 | movementKeys | This allows movement of a character with the arrow keys and W,A,S,D; preventing their default functioning |

-## Additional Libraries
- Use this section to list all supporting libraries and thier role in the project.

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description